Is shared occupancy the right move for you?

 More and more people are opting to use flat or house sharing as a means to get onto the property ladder (or to stay on the property ladder).
 Those who want to buy, but are unable to afford all of the expenses alone might decide to take on a property with more rooms than they need and let out the extra space.
 Using the government Rent-a-Room scheme you can earn an income from letting out a room in your house tax-free (up to a certain amount), but you need to be sure that your mortgage provider will allow it.
 You will also need to have house share insurance in place.

 Social aspects of flat and house shares are an important part of the lifestyle, so it is vital you are prepared for this.
 Not all people enter flat shares to make friends, but remaining friendly is a good idea if you want to maintain a pleasant atmosphere in your home.
 No matter how interested you are in socialising, you still need to have shared property contents insurance when living with friends or strangers.
 It can be difficult to get flat share insurance when you share with anyone other than your immediate family, but this is not the case with HomeProtect.
-With HomeProtect you can get a competitive online quote for house share insurance no matter who you share with.
+With HomeProtect you can get an online quote for house share insurance no matter who you share with.